 There’s still hope, buddy

 However, all is not lost.
-I feel that growth for SATS in the years ahead is intact.
+I feel that growth for the SATS share price in the years ahead is still intact.

 The middle class in Asia is growing, and this should translate to increased air travel in the region.
 Singapore is certainly part of Asia’s growth story, and with SATS being the dominant player at Changi Airport, the ground handler and in-flight caterer should continue to perform well.
 There is also the increased e-commerce activity throughout the world.